 As a university museum with research at the heart of our activity, the Ashmolean is committed to a culture of two-way communication between our researchers and our audiences.
 We achieve this by showcasing our research within our exhibitions and displays, and through public talks, schools visits and events.
 The Ashmolean and the University of Oxford work together closely on public engagement with research.

 These pages provide information on our current research projects, publications, research partnerships and profiles of our research team.
-For more information about Ashmolean research, please contact our Research Facilitator, Dr Harriet Warburton, or Research Support Officer, Vanessa Moore.
-Or to discuss research related to a particular subject area, please contact the relevant member of curatorial staff or department.
+For more information about Ashmolean research, please contact our Research and Impact Manager, Dr Harriet Warburton, or Research and Impact Support Officer, Dr Emma Webster.
+To discuss research related to a particular subject area, please contact the relevant member of curatorial staff or department.